How to test a charm

 # Test the config-changed method stored the update in state

-We use Python’s standard unit testing framework, augmenting it with Harness, the Charmed Operator Framework’s testing harness.
+We use pytest unit testing framework (Python’s standard unit testing framework is a valid alternative), augmenting it with Harness, the Ops library’s testing harness.
 Harness provides some convenient mechanisms for mocking charm events and processes.

 A common pattern is to specify some minimal metadata.yaml content for testing like this: